Guttenberg plagiarism scandal: Volker Rieble

-Professor Volker Rieble approved the report of the university but saw the case as an expression of the public desire for “ritual punishment”.
+Professor Volker Rieble approved the report of the university but saw the case as an expression of the public desire for "ritual punishment".
 Rieble decried the widespread practice of academic publications being written by assistants but published by professors as much worse for academia than any plagiarism.

 Günther Beckstein

 Günther Beckstein, former Minister-President of Bavaria, referred to Guttenberg by saying that everyone deserves a second chance, after some period of time.

-August 2011
+Criticisms of GuttenPlag Wiki

-In August 2011, the authors of Guttenplag Wiki, which triggered similar initiatives on VroniPlag Wiki, were accused of running a partisan campaign after it emerged that the founder of VroniPlag was a member of the opposition SPD party.
+In August 2011, the authors of Guttenplag Wiki, which triggered similar initiatives on VroniPlag Wiki, were accused of running a partisan campaign after it emerged that the founder of VroniPlag was a member of the opposition Social Democratic Party of Germany.